eformsignen/eformsignen.github.io/help/chapter5.rst

 .. note::

-   If you want the signature date of a signer to be displayed automatically in a contract, first add a Signature component and then name the ID (e.g. 'contractSign').
-Then, add a Date component which will display the signature date when the signature is signed and name the ID (e.g. signDate).
-Then, select **Last modified date of the content** under Date Type and enter the ID of the signature component (in this case ‘contractSign’) in the **Input Component ID** field.
+   If you want the signature date of a signer to be displayed automatically in a contract, first add a Signature field and then name the ID (e.g. 'contractSign').
+Then, add a Date fieldwhich will display the signature date when the signature is signed and name the ID (e.g. signDate).
+Then, select **Last modified date of the content** under Date Type and enter the ID of the signature field (in this case ‘contractSign’) in the **Input Component ID** field.

 .. _document:

 Document
 --------------------

-This component is used for entering document-related information in the document itself.
+This field is used for entering document-related information in the document itself.
 You can select either one of the document ID or document number.

 |image24|

 The document ID is a unique document ID assigned in the system, so it does not require separate settings.
 For settings related to document number, upload a template and then go to **Template settings > General**.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/document-domponent-properties.png
-   :alt: Setting Document Component Properties
+   :alt: Setting Document Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the document component.
-For example, the component ID can be ‘docNum’ for document number.
+Enters the ID of the document field.
+For example, the field ID can be ‘docNum’ for document number.

 **② Document info type**